Joint Health Insurance For Couples

 Joint Health Insurance Without Outpatient Cover

-But given NHS waiting times, opting for no outpatient care on your policy could delay private inpatient treatment you need.
-With this in mind, we recommend our clients to at least add some level of this to their policy.
+But given NHS waiting times, opting for no outpatient cover on your policy could delay private inpatient treatment you need.
+With this in mind, it’s why we recommend our clients to at least add some level of outpatient cover to their policy.

 Joint Health Insurance With Outpatient Cover

-If you decide to pay an additional premium in order to speed up the diagnostic process, your journey to private treatment is a little different.
+If you decide to pay a higher premium in order to speed up the diagnostic process, your journey to private treatment is a little different.

 Instead of your GP referring you to the NHS, you’ll be referred to a private facility straight away.
-While it does cost more to include outpatient cover on your Joint Health Insurance, it enables you to treat symptoms sooner rather than later.
+While it does cost more to include outpatient cover on your Joint Health Insurance, it speeds up the diagnostic process — helping you and your partner access the right treatment sooner and potentially preventing any issues from becoming more serious.

 Compare Top 10 UK Insurers